Calibration of self-decomposable L\'{e}vy models: The model

-In particular, we will impose $\int_{-\infty}^\infty(e^x-1)\frac{k(x)}{|x|}\di x<\infty$.
-In this case $\varphi_T$ is defined on the strip $\{z\in\mathbb C|\im z\in[-1,0]\}$.
 Besides L\'evy processes there is another class that is closely related to self-decompos\-ability.
-Assuming self-similarity, that means $(Y_{at})\overset{d}{=}(a^HY_{t})$, for all $a>0$ and some exponent $H>0$, instead of stationary increments, $Y_t$ is a \textit{Sato processes}. \citet{sato:1991} showed that self-decomposable distributions can be characterized as the laws at unit time of these processes.
+Assuming self-similarity, that means $(Y_{at})\stackrel{d}{=}(a^HY_{t})$, for all $a>0$ and some exponent $H>0$, instead of stationary increments, $Y_t$ is a \textit{Sato processes}.
+Sato \cite{sato1991} showed that self-decomposable distributions can be characterized as the laws at unit time of these processes.
 From the self-similarity and self-decomposability follows for $T>0$

-Since our estimation procedure only depends through equation \eqref{eq:phiT} on the distributional structure of the underlying process, we can apply the estimators directly to Sato processes using $T_{s}=1,\gamma_{s}=T^H\gamma$ and $k_{s}(\cdot)=k(T^{-H}\bullet)$ instead of $T$, $\gamma$ and $k$.
+Since our estimation procedure only depends through equation \eqref {eqphiT} on the distributional structure of the underlying process, we can apply the estimators directly to Sato processes using $T_{s}=1,\gamma_{s}=T^H\gamma$ and $k_{s}(\cdot)=k(T^{-H}\bullet)$ instead of $T$, $\gamma$ and $k$.
 However, we concentrate on L\'evy processes in the sequel.

-For self-decomposable distributions the parameter $\alpha$ captures many of its properties such as the smoothness of the densities of the marginal distributions \cite[Thm.
-28.4]{sato:1999} and the tail behavior of the characteristic function.
+For self-decomposable distributions the parameter $\alpha$ captures many of its properties such as the smoothness of the densities of the marginal distributions (Theorem 28.4 in~\cite{sato1999}) and the tail behavior of the characteristic function.
 This holds even for the more general class of L\'evy processes that satisfy property \eqref{propK}.
 Recall that $k$ has bounded variation if and only if